johnbintz/guard-rails/README.md

 ## Philosophy

 * **All Platforms** MRI is the main test case.
 But will be tested under REE and JRuby.
-* **Live in edge** Ruby 1.8.7 has been deprecated.
+* **Live on the edge** Ruby 1.8.7 has been deprecated.
 Guard-Rails will be tested under Ruby 1.9.3, 2.0.0 with newest gems.
 Will be rewrited with features of Ruby 2.0.0 as version 1.0.0.
 * [Semantic Version](http://semver.org/)

 ## Contribute

-The best choise to contact me is the Issues and Pull Request system on GitHub.
+The best way to contact me is the Issues and Pull Request system on GitHub.
 Currently the official fork repository is at [ranmocy/guard-rails][ranmocy-guard-rails].

-Please, post your issue or pull request there.
+Please, post your issues or pull requests there.
 And I will be there as your call.

-## Contributor
+## Contributors

 * Ranmocy Sheng
 * John Bintz